Bunnings-Engineering/problems/protectionError.md

-# Potential Threats
+# Potential Threats Detected

-JSON is invalid and one or more potential threats were detected.
+The submitted JSON is invalid, and one or more potential security threats were detected.

 ## Problem Type